 Probation officer or correctional treatment specialist salary

 Corrections professionals earn a median annual salary of $47,920, according to the BLS.
-Job opportunities depend on the amount of state and local government funding, though are projected to decline as far as jobs through 2030.
+Job opportunities depend on the amount of state and local government funding, though are projected to remained unchanged at 0% as far as jobs through 2031.

 There will likely be additional training required once you’re hired.
 You might need to take classes during the first few months of your employment and take exams to maintain your employment.

 A healthcare services manager works with patients and staff in a medical facility.
 In this role, you’ll ensure that patients’ needs are being met and that they’re well cared for.
 You’ll also make sure that the facility is following state and national regulations.

 The BLS reports that healthcare service managers make a median annual wage of $101,340.
 Employment for these positions is projected to grow by a 28% through 2031.

 Some healthcare service manager roles might require additional licensing such as an RN or LSW.
 Others might require experience in the field or classwork specific to healthcare administration.

 Mental health counselors provide treatment to patients with behavioral concerns or mental health issues.
 For example, you might work with patients who have eating disorders to help them learn healthy and safe eating practices.

 According to BLS data, mental health counselors make a median annual salary of $48,520.
 Job opportunities for these roles are expected to grow by 22%, more than 3 times that of the average for all occupations.

 You might need additional licensing to work as a mental health counselor.
 The requirements will depend on your state but often include supervised work and testing.

 Typical Degree & Career Paths in Human Services